 Many of the popular crops in Uganda were introduced by foreigners, mainly the British, Asians (particularly Indians).
-Uganda traditional food is thus the result not only of its influence from the Ugandans, but mainly also from outsiders.
+Uganda’s traditional food is thus the result not only of its influence from the Ugandans but mainly also from outsiders.

 The Indians introduced these foods to the people of Uganda they got to interact with.
 With time, there was a demand for rice just as was with wheat flour and the trade began.

-Although different tribes in Uganda have their own specialty dishes, the food of Uganda comprises overall of starch-heavy diet.
+Although different tribes in Uganda have their own specialty dishes, the food of Uganda comprises an overall starch-heavy diet.
 The starch traditionally comes from;

 Matooke (steamed and mashed green banana)